metaopt/optree/README.md

 - JAX XLA ([`jax[cpu] == 0.3.23`](https://pypi.org/project/jax/0.3.23))
 - PyTorch ([`torch == 1.12.1`](https://pypi.org/project/torch/1.12.1))

 All results are reported on a workstation with an AMD Ryzen 9 5950X CPU @ 4.45GHz in an isolated virtual environment with Python 3.10.8.
 Run with the following command:

 ```bash
 python3 benchmark.py --number=10000 --repeat=5
 ```

-The test inputs are nested containers (i.e., PyTrees) extracted from `torch.nn.Module` objects.
+The test inputs are nested containers (i.e., pytrees) extracted from `torch.nn.Module` objects.
 They are:

 ```python
 tiny_custom = nn.Sequential(